20 Clean Eats for Every Craving

 Just because you're eating clean, doesn't mean you can't enjoy this comfort food staple.
 Instead of takeout, make it healthy by whipping it up yourself, advise The Nutrition Twins.
 "It's easy," they say.
 "Use a small, whole wheat pita bread for a high-quality, whole-grain carbohydrate with fiber and nutrients.
 It will also keep the calories in check and avoid the insulin-surging, refined bread that is used in typical pizza.
 Add a low-sodium tomato sauce, both canned and jarred are fine, as they contain four times the cancer-fighting lycopene of fresh tomatoes.
 Lastly, top it with your favorite veggies to boost fiber, nutrients and antioxidants."

-Who isn’t craving ice cream?
-But “nice cream” awaits!
-“Instead of the heavily processed cream, try blending a frozen banana with a tablespoon of unsweetened nut butter.
-Top with cinnamon and enjoy this sweet and light treat whenever you wanna bust open a pint of ole B&J’s,” suggests Hayim.
-Psst!
-Watch this Video: 7 Amazing Things That Happen When You Eat Bananas and be inspired by this yellow fruit!
+Who isn't craving ice cream?
+But "nice cream" awaits!
+"Instead of the heavily processed cream, try blending a frozen banana with a tablespoon of unsweetened nut butter.
+Top with cinnamon and enjoy this sweet and light treat whenever you wanna bust open a pint of ole B&J's," suggests Hayim.

 If you crave a crunchy snack food like chips, try pistachios, advise The Nutrition Twins.
 Buy the shelled variety: The extra work you have to do to pop open each nut will slow down you're eating and make you more mindful of your consumption.
 "Potato chips give you processed ingredients and are fried.
 Pistachios, on the other hand, are guilt-free with a satisfying crunch, creamy texture, and rich flavor," The Nutrition Twins explain.
 "Unlike potato chips, pistachios offer a good source of protein and fiber, with over three times as many pieces per serving."
 Exactly how much?
 Well, pistachios give you 49 nuts per serving, compared to just 15 potato chips per serving.
 (And who eats just 15 potato chips?)
 Pistachios also have three times the protein, fiber, and pieces per serving compared to chips.